 Ed Directions tries to move beyond labels and scores.
 Poverty, rural, ESE, and inner city are not treated as causes or seen as adequate reasons for designing programs.

 This series of sessions examines issues that may be associated with the labels and develops the knowledge base needed for adults to probe student learning and performing work to identify points at which work breaks down and identify the cause of breakdown.
 This allows support and next step learning and performing work to be intentional and targeted to individual student needs.
-Participants will leave each session with session materials, individual plans and in most cases in basket activities.
-Educational Directions can provide short term or ongoing coaching if desired.

 Turn Around School Improvement